What is the course about?

 What will we cover?

 Topics: organise a trip to France (hotel and transport), buy food (quantity, price…) and order food in a restaurant.
-Describe your routine in more details.
-Make arrangements to meet someone.
-Likes and dislikes,
+Describe where you live.
+Likes and dislikes.

-Grammar: prepositions, articles: definite/indefinite/partitive, present tense (IR regular verbs and irregular verbs), reflexive verbs and modal verbs.
-Basic EN and Y pronouns.
+Grammar: prepositions, articles: definite/indefinite/partitive, present tense (common irregular verbs), modal verbs, verbs in the imperative form and adjectives.

 What will I achieve?

 By the end of this course you should be able to...

 - ask information about facilities in an hotel

 - ask for a train ticket (or other transports)

 - buy food and ask for the price